 The icy water lowered their temperature, slowed their metabolism, and greatly reduced their brain function to the point where almost no oxygen was required.
 So the temperature of the icy water had put their body into a kind of suspended animation.

 Cryonics uses a similar, but more complex process.
-At even lower temperatures, cell decay is stopped entirely.
-A type of biological pause similar to natural biostasis is initiated.
+At even lower temperatures, cell decay stops entirely.
+The body enters a state of “biological pause” similarish to natural biostasis.
 Once in this state, people can theoretically be stored indefinitely, allowing time for technology to advance to a point where treatment of their cause of death and revival is possible.

-So, even though they’re ‘dead’, cryonics patients can still be treated.
+So, even though they’re ‘dead’, cryonics patients could still still be treated.
 Just not today.

 Cryopreservation can only begin once someone has been declared legally dead.

 Once you die and your heartbeat stops pumping blood, your vital organs are starved of oxygen.
-Cells within your body begin to recycle themselves and decay as a result.
-To stop the process of death before degradation significantly damages the body and brain, it’s important to start the cryopreservation process as close to circulatory arrest (but only after legal death) as possible.
+Cells within your body begin to “recycle” themselves and decay as a result.
+To stop the process of degradation with the least amount of damage to the body and brain, it’s important to start the cryopreservation process as close to circulatory arrest (but only after legal death) as possible.

 By reaching the patients quickly, lowering their temperature and performing certain steps (which we will cover shortly), our SST teams stabilize the patient with cryoprotectants and then bring them to a long-term storage facility to preserve them indefinitely.

 Minimizing the damage to the body and brain is important because it results in higher quality cryopreservation.
 This means that future technology won’t need to be as advanced in order to revive you.
-So, you could be revived sooner, rather than later.
+So, you could wake up sooner, rather than later.
 It’s important to state that the revival procedure is currently not possible, in fact parts of it are speculative.
 Several types of damage would need to be repairable before it might become possible and it might take many decades if not hundreds of years until it does.

 After the patient is declared legally dead, cryopreservation can begin.
 The temperature of the patient is immediately brought down as quickly as possible.
 This is done with a water bath and slurry of ice.

 During all these steps, your body temperature is gradually cooled.
-This is important because, like when people have fallen in frozen lakes, lower temperatures slow your metabolism and cell decay.
-At lower temperatures, cells require less oxygen to survive and so your bodily degradation is drastically slowed down.
-Initial cool-down stages can be performed by the people around a patient at the time of death, but the next steps must be carried out by specially trained teams called SST or standby teams.
-Most cryonics organizations deploy their own standby team to you before your death, but local voluntary teams can also be used in emergencies.
+This is important because, like when people have fallen in frozen lakes, lower temperatures slow your metabolism and, in turn, cell decay.
+At lower temperatures, cells require less oxygen to survive and so cellular degradation is drastically slowed down.
+Initial cool-down stages can, technically, be performed by the people around a patient at the time of pronouncement, but the next steps must be carried out by specially trained teams called SST teams.
+Most cryonics organizations such as Tomorrow Bio deploy their own standby team to you before your death.

-Once your temperature reaches around 4°C, perfusion can begin.
-This is a process where water within your body is replaced with a type of medical-grade antifreeze - a cryoprotective agent (CPA).
+Once the core temperature is lowered down, perfusion can begin.
+During this process water within your body is replaced with a type of medical-grade antifreeze - a cryoprotective agent (CPA).
 The heart-lung machine attached to the patient pumps these CPAs throughout the body.
 CPAs protect the cells against the formation of ice when the body reaches sub-zero temperatures.
 Ice crystals, having sharp edges, would damage the tissues.

 Once the body has been perfused, the temperature can gradually be lowered further.
 At around -125°C, the body undergoes a process called vitrification and turns into a glass-like amorphous state.
 It solidifies but doesn’t freeze.
 Once vitrified, all biological processes in the body stop, meaning patients can remain preserved in this state indefinitely without degradation.

 After you’ve been vitrified, you can be transported to a long-term storage location.
 Once there, your body temperature will be brought down slowly over the coming weeks until you reach -196°C (the temperature of liquid nitrogen, or around -140°C for ITS).
-You will then be stored in a metal container or cryogenic storage dewar and your temperature will be maintained indefinitely.
+You will then be stored in a metal container, called a cryogenic storage dewar and your temperature will be maintained indefinitely.
 Tomorrow Bio's members are preserved at the European Biostasis Foundation (EBF) facility in Rafz, Switzerland.

-This is achieved with monitoring by staff and receiving a constant supply of liquid nitrogen.
-Your long-term storage is sustained by the fund management of a separate foundation whose sole function is to maintain your funds securely.
+Long-term care is achieved with monitoring by staff and receiving a constant supply of liquid nitrogen.
+Your long-term storage is sustained by a separate foundation whose sole function is to maintain your funds securely.
 They make extremely low risk investments with your money as a way to match inflation and cover your ongoing costs.
 More information can be found here.

 Since your cryopreservation can be maintained indefinitely, technology will have time to significantly advance.
 Who knows what will be possible in 50, 100, or 1,000 years!
-Once revival is possible, you will be revived.
+Once revival is possible, you'll possibly be revived.

 The technology involved in revival will no doubt be expensive upon its initial conception.
-However, over time, as the technology is understood more, the price will come down.
-But you are able to remain cryopreserved indefinitely, so there is time for the cost to come down.
-Time is on your side.
+However, over time, as the technology is understood more, the price might come down.
+But you're able to remain cryopreserved indefinitely, so there is time for the cost to come down.
+Time is on your side!

-There is no evidence to suggest that cryonics won’t work.
+There is no evidence to suggest that cryonics can’t work in principle.
 Just because we don’t have the technology to reanimate someone today, doesn’t mean it will never happen.
 Of course, human cryopreservation is only done in cases where all other treatments and medical technology can not save the patients.
 It’s arguably the best of bad options.